2024 STUDENT TRAVEL FELLOWS AND RESEARCH GRANT RECIPIENTS

 Precedent work samples by student

-Precendent work by Josephine Blount, (left) 2020 thesis research, "Mapping the Social Impact of Urban Projects" and (right) "Tagore Memorial Hall" (2023), a spatial analysis from structures course taught by Mohammed Ismail.
+Precendent work by Josephine Blount, (left) 2020 thesis research, "Mapping the Social Impact of Urban Projects" and (right) "Tagore Memorial Hall" (2023), a spatial analysis from structures course taught by Mohamed Ismail.

 The Nix fellowship supports the independent study of one architecture student over the course of a summer in France.
 For her research project, Josephine Blount will focus on adaptive reuse and building conversions as a response to the housing crisis, particularly exploring the differences between practices in France and the United States.
 Blount aims to analyze the operational dynamics, limitations, and techniques of such conversions, employing interdisciplinary methods including network analysis, systems diagramming, case study analysis, and interviews with various stakeholders.
 Her research seeks to contribute to discussions on architects' roles in supporting affordable housing and sustainable building practices, emphasizing the need for more inclusive and just approaches to urban development.